rkeith1/2015-10-bsidesdc/training/tour/README.md

     * ```bro -r /opt/TrafficSamples/faf-exercise.pcap```
   3. Look at the logs generated:
     * ```ls *.log```
-  4. Go through some of the logs (e.g. cat files.log | colorize); intro to log guides
+  4. Go through some of the logs (e.g. less -S files.log); intro to log guides

 <a name="wireshark"></a>
 3. Bro compared to Wireshark